 Stewart began performing as a choir member and lay reader for the Anglican Church early in his teaching career.
 The seed was planted, and in 1952 he returned to St. John’s to study theology at Queen’s College.
 In 1956, Bishop J. A. Meaden sent Stewart to Happy Valley–Goose Bay as a student minister.
 His experiences in Labrador during the summer of 1956 assured him that his future was in pastoral ministry.

 In 1965, Stewart and his young family moved from Labrador to Bay Roberts, Conception Bay, where Stewart took over as the new rector at the parish.
 He worked there until 1970, when he and his family left to serve in St. Anthony on the Great Northern Peninsula.
 In 1978, Stewart was ordained as bishop of the Diocese of Western Newfoundland.
-He and Selma moved to Corner Brook, where he could better perform his new duties.
+He and Selma moved to Corner Brook, to the See City of the Diocese of Western Newfoundland.